powercodeacademy/phrg-git-reset/README.md

 Before diving into modes, let's discuss how we point to different states in our git repo using commit references.

 Commit refs come in a few forms.
-We can use the entire SHA-1 commit hash.
+One way to reference a commit is to use the entire SHA-1 hash of a commit.
 From our `git log` output, the latest commit ref would be `39ff2a73e31c7f2016d6374538c4c987e8e24e71`.
-But since git SHAs are so unique, it is more common and easier to simply use the first 7 characters, or `39ff2a7`.
-And since `39ff2a7` is where our project is currently pointed, the commit ref could also simply be `HEAD`.
+But since git SHAs are so unique, it is more common and easier to simply use its first 7 characters, which would be `39ff2a7` for this commit.
+A third option would be to use `HEAD`.
+Since `39ff2a7` is where our project is currently pointed (it is the `HEAD`), this is also an option.

-These three commands are identical in our current project state:
+These three commands are identical in our project's current state:

 ```
 git reset 39ff2a73e31c7f2016d6374538c4c987e8e24e71